Milestone-Proposal:Charge Coupled Display Device

 200-250 word abstract describing the significance of the technical achievement being proposed, the person(s) involved, historical context, humanitarian and social impact, as well as any possible controversies the advocate might need to review.

 The invention of the Charge-Coupled Device (CCD) in the late 1960s by Willard Boyle and George Smith at Bell Labs marked a revolutionary leap in imaging technology.
 This breakthrough, initially conceived for digital memory applications, transformed the way we capture and process light, impacting fields ranging from astronomy to medicine.
-Prior to CCDs, capturing images relied on bulky and slow photographic film.
+Prior to CCDs, capturing images relied on high-voltage, fragile vacuum tubes or bulky and slow photographic film.
 CCDs, however, offered a compact, sensitive, and highly efficient way to convert light into digital signals.
 They operate by storing light-generated charges in a series of tiny capacitors, which are then read out electronically.
 This digital nature enabled unprecedented control over image manipulation, storage, and transmission.
 The historical significance of CCDs is multifaceted.
 In astronomy, they revolutionized observation, allowing astronomers to capture faint objects and distant galaxies with unparalleled clarity.
 In medicine, CCDs enabled the development of digital X-ray imaging, endoscopy, and digital microscopy, leading to improved diagnostics and treatment.
 The widespread adoption of CCDs in consumer cameras democratized photography, making high-quality imaging accessible to everyone.
 The CCD's impact extends beyond imaging.
 Its principles are applied in various fields, including spectroscopy, medical imaging, and even scientific research.
 The invention of the CCD stands as a testament to the power of fundamental scientific discoveries to transform our world, shaping the way we perceive and interact with the universe around us.

 IEEE technical societies and technical councils within whose fields of interest the Milestone proposal resides.